jose-ambrosioo/system_administration_using_linux/README.md

 <br>192.168.10.2 lombe.bestsoft.com
 <br>192.168.10.10 gazela.bestsoft.com

-<br>The server DNS has been configured
+The server DNS has been configured
 <br>[root@kwanza]# nano /etc/sysconf/network-scripts/ifcfg-eth0
 <br>DNS1=192.168.10.1
 <br>DOMAIN=bestsoft.com

-<br>DNS has been activated at the right levels, the service has been started and verified
+DNS has been activated at the right levels, the service has been started and verified
 <br>[root@kwanza]# chkconfig dnsmasq on
 <br>[root@kwanza]# service dnsmasq start
 <br>[root@kwanza]# nslookup kwanza

 **NIS Primary**

-<br>Installed the packages for the NIS server and client
+Installed the packages for the NIS server and client
 <br>[root@kwanza]# yum install yp* -y

-<br>The NIS server was configured by adding the following lines
+The NIS server was configured by adding the following lines
 <br>[root@kwanza]# nano /etc/yp.conf
 <br>domain nisbestsoft.com server kwanza.bestsoft.com
 <br>ypserver kwanza

-<br>The NIS domain in which the NIS server and clients will belong has been defined, and all servers and NIS clients must belong to the same domain
+The NIS domain in which the NIS server and clients will belong has been defined, and all servers and NIS clients must belong to the same domain
 <br>[root@kwanza]# nano /etc/sysconfig/network
 <br>NETWORKING=yes
 <br>HOSTNAME=kwanza.nisbestsoft.com
 <br>NISDOMAIN= nisbestsoft.com

-<br>Configured the domainname and ypdomainname
+Configured the domainname and ypdomainname
 <br>[root@kwanza /]# domainname nisbestsoft.com
 <br>[root@kwanza /]# ypdomainname nisbestsoft.com

-<br>Securenets has been configured
+Securenets has been configured
 <br>[root@kwanza /]# nano /var/yp/securenets
 <br>host 127.0.0.1
 <br>255.255.255.0 192.168.10.0

-<br>Portmap services and NIS server started
+Portmap services and NIS server started
 <br>[root@kwanza /]# service rpcbind start
 <br>[root@kwanza /]# service ypserv start

-<br>Check ipserv
+Check ipserv
 <br>[root@kwanza /]# rpcinfo -u localhost ypserv
 <br>program 100004 version 1 ready and waiting
 <br>program 100004 version 2 ready and waiting

-<br>The NIS server database was created and the NIS map was initialized, where “ –m ” indicates that this is the NIS Master Server
+The NIS server database was created and the NIS map was initialized, where “ –m ” indicates that this is the NIS Master Server
 <br>[root@kwanza]# /usr/lib64/yp/ypinit –m

-<br>The ypbind service has started
+The ypbind service has started
 <br>[root@kwanza /]# service ypbind start

-<br>The service that allows NIS users to change their passwords has started
+The service that allows NIS users to change their passwords has started
 <br>[root@kwanza /]# service yppasswdd start

-<br>NIS database transfer daemon started
+NIS database transfer daemon started
 <br>[root@kwanza /]# service ypxfrd start

-<br>NIS services were configured to start when booting the machine
+NIS services were configured to start when booting the machine
 <br>[root@kwanza /]# chkconfig rpcbind on
 <br>[root@kwanza /]# chkconfig ypserv on
 <br>[root@kwanza /]# chkconfig ypbind on